NEW: 26 September 2019 - The TGA has completed the review of breast implants and tissue expanders. Read the update.

 FDA (USA regulator)

-The United States Food and Drug Administration (FDA) released a statement on 2 May 2019 detailing the steps that it will take following a public meeting held by the FDA on 25 and 26 March 2019.
+May 2019 - The United States Food and Drug Administration (FDA) released a statement on 2 May 2019 detailing the steps that it would take following a public meeting held by the FDA on 25 and 26 March 2019.
 The meeting discussed the benefits and risks of breast implants indicated for breast augmentation and reconstruction, including:

 - breast implant associated anaplastic large cell lymphoma (BIA-ALCL)

 - systemic symptoms reported in patients receiving breast implants

 - the use of registries for breast implant surveillance